tomtom-international/openlr-dereferencer-python/docs/source/Decoding.md

 The line location path is referenced by location reference points (LRPs).
 Each pair of successive LRPs reference a part of the line location path.
 The goal is to obtain the most appropriate route between each consecutive LRPs, and then putting the parts together.

 ## First step: list candidates
 The first step is obtaining roads within a certain radius near each LRP.
 This is implementation specific; you should use the method based on the map you are using.
+Since the target map might be missing certain junctions, we have to also consider points between junctions as candidates.
+The candidates are then the points on the nearest roads that are closest to the LRP coordinates.

 ## Second step: score candidates
-The second step is scoring (rating) the various candidate roads (line segments) to determine how well they meet the LRP information.
+The second step is scoring (rating) the various candidates (points on line segments) to determine how well they meet the LRP information.
 The LRP information referring to the road is:

-* The starting point of the road (how well it matches the LRP coordinates),
+* How well it matches the LRP coordinates,
 * The physical appearance of the road (defined as the "form of way"),
 * The functional road class (the logical type of road based on importance, for example a motorway or a secondary road),
 * The direction of the first few meters of road (in relation to due north).

 ## Third step: route
-For every LRP, you should now have road candidates coupled with their scores.
+For every LRP, you should now have candidate points on roads coupled with their scores.
 For each pair of successive LRPs, we take their best-rated candidates.
 The shortest path between the two roads is computed.
 While this is happening, roads that are lower than the FRC threshold are ignored.
 This FRC threshold comes from the lowest FRC next point attribute (LFRCNP).

 ## Fourth step: track back or go further
 For the shortest path calculated in the third step, we verify that the length of the path matches the designated DNP (distance next point) value.
 DNP is an attribute of the left side LRP.